JonasLazardGIT/vSIS-Signature-Scheme/docs/tags_and_options.md

 MEASURE_SIZES=1 go run ./cmd
 ```

 When enabled, any call to `measure.Global.Dump()` prints a human-readable report and writes a JSON file under `Measure_Reports/` with a timestamped filename (e.g., `sizes_YYYYMMDD_HHMMSS.json`).
+The main `cmd` program now emits a single consolidated report at the end of the run (combining both signing and verification phases).

 Optional overrides:

 - `MEASURE_SIZES_DIR`: directory to place reports (default `Measure_Reports`).
 - `MEASURE_SIZES_FILE`: full path for the output file.
 If it points to a directory, a default timestamped filename is created inside it.

 In tests, the PIOP package now emits a single report at the end of the test run if `MEASURE_SIZES=1` is set.
+Additional counters are wired into PIOP to track key sizes such as witness columns (decomposition, carries, slack), masks `M`, and polynomials `Q`, plus the constructed constraint rows `Fpar`/`Fagg`.

 ### Distribution analysis build